 Dates to note – Campaigners conference June 8, London Freeride August 8

-Civi training – this can be used for emailing all Cycle Islington members; Alison and Eilidh had been on a course.
+LCC Civi e-mails – this can be used for emailing all Cycle Islington members; Alison and Eilidh had been on a course and would use it to send an e-mail about the AGM.

 Friends of Finsbury Park meeting

 Likely to have opposition about using the park for any part of FR2.
-Tabatha was in touch with Sophie TfL?
-We see it as a big opportunity to make the park safer but the Friends don’t want a single blade of grass to be touched.
+Tabatha was in touch with Sophie Edmondson at TfL.
+We see it as potentially a big opportunity to make the park safer but the Friends don’t want a single blade of grass to be touched.

-Amsterdam ride – second week of June.
+Amsterdam ride – second week of June lead by Simon who had e-mailed details to the CI group.

 Extinction Rebellion – would start Monday following the meeting – with the idea of closing off 4 areas in London.
-Volunteers need to make a lane on Waterloo Bridge.
+Volunteers welcome.